shunk031/shunk031.github.io/README.md

 $ convert paper.pdf[0] -resize 640x640^ -crop 640x480+0+0 -alpha remove featured.png
 ```

+### Available Icons

+- See https://wowchemy.com/docs/page-builder/#icons for more details

 ## License

 The code and styles are licensed under the MIT license.
 [See project license.](LICENSE) Obviously you should not use the content of this demo repo in your own resume. :wink: